 This statement updates the department of the employee with EmployeeID 1 to "Finance".

-You can also update multiple records at once by using a condition in the WHERE
+You can also update multiple records at once by using a condition in the WHERE clause that matches multiple rows.

 -- Updating the department for multiple employees UPDATE Employees SET Department = 'Sales' WHERE EmployeeID IN (2, 3, 4);